CATALAN1598/Ansible-deployment/README.md

 # ansible-deployment

+`All of Authority certificate, certificate, password, token, ect... are used on a lab plateform and are here to describe how to use it.`

 ## ESK-cluster-deployment

-Automatic **elasticsearch** / **kibana** cluster deployment without license features All of Authority certificate, certificate, password are used on a lab plateform and are here to describe how to use it.
+Automatic **elasticsearch** / **kibana** cluster deployment without license features

 ## K8S-cluster-deployment